willpuckett/zed-kanata/README.md

   - Available for macOS (x86_64, ARM64), Linux (x86_64, ARM64), and Windows
     (x86_64, ARM64)
   - Powered by the official [kanata-parser](https://github.com/jtroo/kanata)
+- 🎯 **Go-to-definition** for aliases and layer names
+  - Jump to `defalias` definitions from `@alias` references
+  - Navigate to `deflayer` definitions from layer name references
+- ✨ **Auto-formatting** to align `deflayer` blocks according to `defsrc` layout
+  - Preserves the spatial keyboard layout from `defsrc`
+  - Automatically aligns all keys in deflayers for better readability

 ## 📦 Installation